 Group By clauses, also referred to as Breakouts, allow you to segment data based on event properties, user properties or user segments to better understand its context.
 A breakout will create multiple data series in the Segmentation, Funnel, and Cohort tools.

-Group By Clauses by Tool
+Segmentation Group By Clauses

 You may apply a Group By function to each row in your segmentation query.
 By doing so, you will then categorize your results by each breakout.

 You may hide a breakout from your visualization by clicking on its name in the field below the visualization area.
-You may view a single breakout by double clicking on its name in the field below the visualization area.
+You may view a single breakout by double clicking on its name in the field below the

-In Segmentation, any query row may be broken out using multiple properties.
+Any query row may be broken out using multiple properties.
 For example, if "Open App" is broken out by the properties "Browser Name" and "Marketing Channel", the result breakout will include all possible combinations of these values.

 In this example, the combinations would include: